emeryberger/PC-Resources/README.md

 python3 mail-pc-re-conflicts.py --conference=osdi21 --sender-name="Jay Lorch" --sender-email="jaylorch@gmail.com" --sender-password="abcdefghijklmnop" --reply-to="osdi21chairs@usenix.org" --subject="[OSDI '21] Conflicts to vet" --form-url="https://forms.gle/whatevergooglegivesyou" --signature="Angela Demke Brown and Jay Lorch, OSDI '21 co-chairs" --deadline="3pm Pacific on December 7" --cc="osdi21chairs@usenix.org"
 ```

+NOTE:  This will print the emails to standard output, but won't actually send any emails.
+If the chair is happy with these, they should rerun the above command with the extra argument `--really-send`.

+7. The chair emails all the PC members via HotCRP telling them to look in their inboxes for the email asking for confirmation of unexplained conflicts, and to check their junk-mail folders if they don't see it.
+This is useful because PC members have likely whitelisted the HotCRP mail server, but not necessarily the personal email used to send these emails.

-7. The chair waits for a while for the PC to respond.
+8. The chair waits for a while for the PC to respond.
 After the PC members report the UIDs for conflicts they also can't explain, the chair manually uses the Google Forms responses to create a CSV file `confname-reported-uids.csv` file whose first line is:
 ```
 email,uid
 ```

-8. The chair runs the `investigate-conflicts.py` script to convert these into a decrypted list of conflicts to investigate.
+9. The chair runs the `investigate-conflicts.py` script to convert these into a decrypted list of conflicts to investigate.
 An example command line is:
 ```
 python3 investigate-conflicts.py osdi21-unexplainedconflicts.csv osdi21-reported-uids.csv
 ```

-9. If the chair began the conflict-vetting process before the final submission deadline (e.g., after the abstract-registration deadline), they may want to do it again after the final submission deadline.
+10. If the chair began the conflict-vetting process before the final submission deadline (e.g., after the abstract-registration deadline), they may want to do it again after the final submission deadline.
 After all, authors may declare more improper conflicts up until that deadline.
 So, after the paper-submission deadline (when authors can't change their conflicts any more), the chair runs `find-unexplained-conflicts.py` one more time to get another file, e.g., `10dec/osdi21-unexplainedconflicts.csv`.
 The chair then runs the `diff-unexplained-conflicts.py` script to get a list of just the unexplained conflicts from the latter file.
 An example command line is:
 ```
 python3 diff-unexplained-conflicts.py 4dec/osdi21-unexplainedconflicts.csv 10dec/osdi21-unexplainedconflicts.csv
 ```